<template>

 Vleam

-Incrementally incorporate Gleam in Vue projects
+Incrementally incorporate Gleam in Vue projects to enjoy an enjoyable language

-Vleam (Vue + gLEAM) is a set of tools allowing developers to incrementally incorporate the Gleam programming language into their Vue projects.
+Vleam (Vue + Gleam) is a set of tools allowing developers to incrementally incorporate the Gleam programming language into their Vue projects.

-Vleam consists of the following parts:
+Vleam consists of three parts:

 1. A Vite plugin that: